 Harrison Park

-The data we generate will eventually train machine learning algorithms that can help us make further decisions on what kind of materials research we wish to do at AIMD.
+Currently, my research is in developing synthetic high-energy XRD data that can be used to help train machine-learning models.
+These capabilities would allow us to train larger-scale data-hungry machine learning models that analyze the data we get out of AIMD-L. Autonomous agents performing experiments in the closed-loop systems at AIMD-L would be able to use these models to make further decisions on what kinds of samples they should analyze next.
 While our goal is to remove manual intervention from the research process, there’s still a significant role for researchers in designing how these AI-driven subsystems perform measurements, analyses, and make decisions, and I hope to continue doing meaningful work in this sense.